tadas-subonis/dev-tasubo-com-blog/_posts/2020-06-15-underappreciated-superpower-a-look-into-useful-software-tests.md

 # Structuring tests
-One of the most useful rules is that you should always try following is [packaging by feature](http://www.javapractices.com/topic/TopicAction.do?Id=205) .
+One of the most useful rules, that you should always try following, is [packaging by feature](http://www.javapractices.com/topic/TopicAction.do?Id=205) .

 It would be really strange to read documentation in a way where it describes